5 Content Marketing Mistakes Small Businesses Can’t Afford

 Mistake #2: Creating Content Without a Proper Content Strategy

-Random content creation happens when you publish whatever comes to mind without considering how it fits into your larger business goals.
+Random messaging happens when you publish whatever comes to mind without considering how it fits into your larger business goals.

 One week you’re posting about industry trends, the next about your company history, and then something completely unrelated.
 Your audience gets confused about what you stand for.
-And your content marketing loses momentum.
+And your marketing strategy loses momentum.

 Here are a couple of ways to solve this…